top of page

 Create multifunctional storage solutions that free up floor space.

-Small spaces undoubtedly lack storage space.
-When there's no extra floor space, consider a built-in cabinet that utilises the open space within the walls.
+Small spaces often lack storage, so it helps to think vertically.
+If you can’t spare any floor area, consider a built-in cabinet that uses the empty space within the walls.

 13. Choose Textures over Patterns